-Next week is Mother's Day.
-Beginning today and next week we're going to go back to Genesis-to a familiar text that should be familiar to us since we ought to ponder often what the Spirit of God recorded there for our edification.
+This morning, as well as next week, the Lord willing, we're going to go back to Genesis, to a familiar text that should be familiar to us since we ought to ponder often what the Spirit of God recorded there for our edification.
 I bring us to this text with a simple goal in mind: to learn from the first family how to honor God in our families.

-Would you pray with me that God would use these messages to strengthen our families for His honor?
-Here is what is in store:
+Would you pray with me that God would use this series of messages to strengthen our families for His honor?
+Here is what is in store, the Lord willing, in the coming weeks.

-Today: The First Marriage (Genesis 2:18-25)
+January 28 - "The First Marriage" Genesis 2:18-25

-Next week: The First Parents & Children (Gensesis 4:1-12)
+February 4 - "The First Parents & Children" Genesis 4:1-12